TURKEY – Mediterranean East

 ADANA (pop 1,630,000)

-Adana is in south-central Turkey in the plain of Cilicia, on the Seyhan River (the ancient Sarus River).
+Adana is in south-central Turkey on the plain of Cilicia, on the Seyhan River (the ancient Sarus River).
 An agricultural and industrial centre and the country’s fourth largest city, it probably overlies a Hittite settlement that dates from approximately 1400 BCE, and its history has been profoundly influenced by its location at the foot of the Taurus Mountain passes leading to the Syrian plains.

 Conquered by Alexander the Great in 335–334 BCE, it came under the rule of the ʿAbbāsid Arabs at the end of the 7th century CE and changed hands intermittently in the next 600 years until the establishment of the Turkmen Ramazan dynasty in 1378.
 The Ramazan rulers retained control of local administration even after Adana was conquered by the Ottoman sultan Selim I in 1516.
 In 1608 Adana was reconstituted as a province under direct Ottoman administration.
 Adana became a provincial capital in 1867.
 The principal mosque, the Ulu Cami, dates from 1542.

 Adana’s prosperity has long come from the fertile valleys behind it and from its position as a bridgehead on the Anatolian-Arabian trade routes.
 It is a centre of the Turkish cotton industry and manufactures textiles, cement, agricultural machinery, and vegetable oils.
-Adana lies on the rail line between Istanbul and Baghdad and is connected by a branchline to the Mediterranean port of Mersin, 32 miles (51 km) southwest, through which its products are shipped. Çukurova University was established at Adana in 1973.
+Adana lies on the rail line between Istanbul and Baghdad and is connected by a branch line to the Mediterranean port of Mersin, 32 miles (51 km) southwest, through which its products are shipped. Çukurova University was established at Adana in 1973.
 Adana is the centre of an agricultural region producing cotton, rice, sesame, oats, and citrus fruits.

 Çamlıbel (Camliyayla).
 In the NM “small town series, this is a residential suburb on the east side of Adana.
-I could find little of interest but the high end, multi-storied houses with several balconies were nice.
+I could find little of interest but the high-end, multi-storied houses with several balconies were nice.

 Sabanci Central Mosque.
 This spectacular white marble mosque has six minarets each with 3 balconies (I have never seen a mosque with 6 minarets before) and a “wedding cake” of domes and levels.
-Inside there is an arcade of balconies around 8 columns supporting a succession of half domes – the first level with 8 small and 4 large and a second level of 4 large half domes.
-All these are separated by maqarnas and lunettes of stained glass windows with every window, column and area of wall with Islamic floral motif tiles and Quoranic script.Image result for Sabanci Central Mosque.Image result for Sabanci Central Mosque.
+Inside there is an arcade of balconies around 8 columns supporting a succession of half domes – the first level with 8 small and 4 large and a second level with 4 large half domes.
+All these are separated by muqarnas and lunettes of stained glass windows with every window, column and area of the wall with Islamic floral motif tiles and Quranic script.

 Taşköprü.
 One of the earlier extant monuments in the area is a stone bridge 200 metres long spanning the Seyhan River, dating from the time of the Byzantine emperor Justinian I and restored by several Arab rulers of the area in the 8th and 9th centuries.
 On the right bank of the river is a ruined fortress built by the future ʿAbbāsid caliph Hārūn al-Rashīd in 782.
-This white limestone pedestrian bridge has 12 small arches and 2 larger.
-The footbed is about 8m wide.Image result for Taşköprü.Adana Archaeological Museum.
-This is another huge, modern space where no expense has been spared with wonderful displays and descriptions – Paleolithic to Byzantine with a section of mediocre Roman mosaics larger than many museums.
-TL 12
+This white limestone pedestrian bridge has 12 small arches and 2 larger ones.
+The footbed is about 8m wide.

 TARSUS (pop 352,000)